Rocket City Modern Quilt Guild Bylaws

 Dues will be collected annually.
 Members that join RCMQG midyear will pay a prorated rate.
 Payment of dues is required for membership.
 Dues will not be refunded.

 A Quorum is the minimum number of members in attendance needed to conduct business at a meeting.
-The executive board shall set the quorum.
+A quorum will be defined as 50% of the total number of members.

 The bylaws may be amended at any regular meeting of RCMQG by a two-thirds vote of present active members, provided the proposed amendment has been submitted in writing to the Secretary previously.